use-ink/ink/examples/upgradeable-contracts/README.md

 # Upgradeable Contracts

-There are two upgradeable contract examples in this folder, they differ in key properties outlined below.
+There are three upgradeable contract examples in this folder, they differ in key properties outlined below.

 See [here](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies) for